AlwaysBCoding/poketools/NOTES.md

     - Dig
     - Dive
     - Fly
+    - Phantom Force
   - User is protected from damage with custom decay on repeated uses
     - Detect
     - Endure
     - Protect
+  - User is protected from damage with conditional logic on turn
+    - Quick Guard
+    - Wide Guard
   - Damage is conditional on stats of user, target, or ratio of the two
     - Electro Ball
     - Grass Knot